adriacabeza/GraphClustering/README.md

 Usage of [virtualenv](https://realpython.com/blog/python/python-virtual-environments-a-primer/) is recommended for package library / runtime isolation.

 ### Usage
 Run the clustering algorithm from the main Python file *graph_clustering.py*.
-You can read arguments help and find command examples in *REQUIREMENTS.txt*.
+You can read arguments help and find command examples in *EXPERIMENTS.sh*.
 List of arguments:

 - *seed*: Random seed.
 - *iterations*: Number of iterations with different seed.